ElectroStarz/ArchipelagoMSM/docs/setup_en.md

 1) Dump your version of Mario Sports Mix
 2) Put the dump into a folder and set it as a game folder in Dolphin (Config → Paths)

+### Mac Setup
+For Mac devices, Dolphin requires a special signing.
+See [here](https://github.com/aldelaro5/dolphin-memory-engine/blob/master/README.md#macos-code-signing) for more detail and setup.
+You will need [this file](https://github.com/aldelaro5/dolphin-memory-engine/blob/master/Tools/MacSetup.sh).

 ### Notes
 * Select a save file before connecting to a room